make91/StravaImporter/README.md

-# StravaCsvUploader
+# StravaCsvUploader for RunningAhead style CSV file

-Upload a CSV containing activities to your Strava account
+Upload a CSV containing activities to your Strava account that are in same format as specified [https://www.runningahead.com/help/custom_csv](here).
+I wanted to keep adding via csv to both RunningAhead and Strava.
+RunningAhead's tab separated export file could also be sent to Strava with some modifications.
+I use this with in my local virtualbox ubuntu, not on my site.

 ## Set up